Nanbargal: Cast

+Production

+Nanbargal marked the directorial debut of Shoba Chandrasekhar.
+The film was produced by her son Actor Vijay.

 Soundtrack

 The soundtrack was composed by Babul Bose, with lyrics written by Vairamuthu and Pulamaipithan.

-Reception
+Release and reception

-N. Krishnaswamy of The Indian Express wrote, "The film has a swift pace, some interesting characters, a lot of fun whipped by the hero's sidekicks [...] and fastpaced music (new entrant Babu Bose), but what is film music these days but canned cacophony."
+Nanbargal was released on 14 February 1991.
+N. Krishnaswamy of The Indian Express wrote, "The film has a swift pace, some interesting characters, a lot of fun whipped by the hero's sidekicks [...] and fastpaced music (new entrant Babu Bose), but what is film music these days but canned cacophony".
+C. R. K. of Kalki said the film's first half was sweet, but post-interval portions were bitter.

+After the film's success, a temple was built in Mamta Kulkarni's name.